Mung Beans (Green Gram) Nutrition & Health Benefits

 - Lowers Cholesterol & Heart Disease Risk

 By preventing oxidation of LDL, mung beans keep the arteries clear and improve blood circulation.
-Not only this they are reduce inflammation and reverse damage done to the blood vessels.
+Not only does this reduce inflammation, it reverses damage to the blood vessels.

 By preventing deposition of plaque the risk of heart attack & stroke is reduced as well.